Bloemfontein Ring Road

-The Bloemfontein Ring Road, also known as the Bloemfontein bypass is a halfway ring road that circles the city of Bloemfontein, South Africa.
+The Bloemfontein Ring Road, also known as the Bloemfontein bypass, is a halfway ring road that circles the city of Bloemfontein, South Africa.
 It is part of the N1 national route.

 Route

 The Bloemfontein ring road begins north of Bloemfontein, at an interchange with the R30 (northbound only).
 The route heads south-west, then south, around Bloemfontein, first meeting the R700 before meeting the R64 and N8 just west of Bloemfontein Central.

-The N8 joins the bypass for 3km up to the next off-ramp, where it becomes the road westwards towards Kimberley.
+The N8 joins the bypass for 3km up to the next off-ramp adjacent to Universitas, where it becomes the road westwards towards Kimberley.
 The ring road continues south, meeting the R706, to reach an interchange with the N6, where it ends.